 There are over 4500 files, over 1000 pages and over 27,000 hyperlinks in Interactive Watercolour.
 It is quite possible therefore that there are a few mistakes that I have failed to spot.
 If you find a problem with a link, operation, layout, typing error etc. please or use the contact form to send a report.
-Where these will help other users I will post the question and answer on the forum or update the help pages as appropriate.
+Where these will help other users I will update the help pages as appropriate.

 Screen Resolution and colour depth

 Your screen settings

 Movies don't play

 Pop up Blocker Service Pack 2

 CD Help file

 An operating system of Microsoft® Windows® 95 or later is required to use Interactive Watercolour.
 The CD will not function on Windows® 3.x